+The University of La Verne values academic advising as an important part of the unique La Verne experience.
 The Office of Academic Advising facilitates individualized advising for traditional undergraduate students.
 It assigns faculty advisors in each student's field of study, advises undeclared majors, and provides advising support to traditional-age students and their advisors.
 Students are invited to seek guidance or request a change in advisor by visiting or calling the office in Woody Hall, ext.
 4245.

-Central campus graduate students are advised by the faculty program chairperson for their respective program and by the Coordinator of Graduate Admissions and Academic Services.
+Central campus graduate students are advised by the faculty program chairperson for their respective program and by the Office of Graduate Admissions and Academic Services.
 Graduate students seeking academic advising should contact the appropriate academic department or the Graduate Office.